pwall567/uri-template/README.md

 [URI Specification](https://www.rfc-editor.org/rfc/rfc3986).
 If the value has not been set, or if it has been set to `null`, the substitution string will be empty.

+When the expanded form of the template is part of a larger string, the `appendTo()` function may be used, avoiding the need to create a separate string.

 The `URITemplate` object is not an implementation of the `Map` interface, but it implements the `get()` and `set()` operations as if it were a `MutableMap<String, Any?>`, with the limitation that the key must have been specified as a variable name in the template string.